-Every year, children leave the security of their family and embark on a new journey at a college or university where their parents trust they will be protected from horrible acts of violence.
+Every year, children leave the security of their family and embark on a new journey at a college or university where their parents trust that they will be protected from horrible acts of violence.

-What Makes Our Active Shooter Training For Schools Program Outstanding
+What Makes Our Active Shooter Training Program For Schools Outstanding?

 Traditionally, in the case of primary schools, Guardian Defense would only focus our active shooter training on the faculty and staff, but in this case all parties are considered matured participants that are capable of making critical decisions during an emergency.
 Due to the constant free flowing and open environment on campus it would serve more purpose to provide active shooter training to college students by providing them with a comprehensive training video or online module.
 On the other hand, professors and staff should be given hands on training on what to do in case an active shooter incident occurs.